DPontes/CppND-System-Monitor-Project/src/README.md

 The function builds a string `time` that takes the values calculates above and turns them to strings (`to_string`) before concatenating them into the desired format

+## CPU Utilization

+### Result

+The field for `CPU` in the monitor tool will show a percentage of current CPU utilization, together with a visual percentage bar.

+### Implementation

+This implementation was based on how to calculate CPU utilization in this [link](https://stackoverflow.com/questions/23367857/accurate-calculation-of-cpu-usage-given-in-percentage-in-linux).
+The solution proposed in ithas been split into several of the functions described below.

+- `src/linux_parser.cpp`: `LinuxParser::CpuUtilization()`

+Implemented in a similar way as the previous functions to fetch information from a specific file; in this case, `/proc/stat`.

+The required information from this file occurs on the first line, therefore there is no need to use a `while-loop` to go through all the lines, contrary to other functions in this project.

+This line "aggregates the numbers in all the other cpuN lines.
+These numbers identify the amount of time the CPU has spent performing different kinds of work.
+Time units are in USER_HZ (typically hundredths of a second)".([chapter 1.8 of The /proc filesystem](https://github.com/torvalds/linux/blob/master/Documentation/filesystems/proc.rst)).

+This function will return a vector of strings correspoding to the values of each and every one of the numbers in the line.
+The function is called by the following two functions.

+- `src/linux_parser.cpp`: `LinuxParser::ActiveJiffies()`

+Returns the sum of the "Jiffies" that represent time when the CPUs were doing something.

+- `src/linux_parser.cpp`: `LinuxParser::IdleJiffies()`

+Returns the sum of the "Jiffies" that represent time when the CPUs were idle.

+- `src/linux_parser.cpp`: `LinuxParser::Jiffies()`

+Returns the sum of both of the two previous functions.

+- `src/processor.cpp`: `Processor::Utilization()`

+*NOTE:* Given that the values in `/proc/stat` are from when the system started, the output of this function will be rather static if the system has been up for some time.
+This could be improved by calculating the delta of the cpu usage between `t` and `t - 1`.

+This merely returns the fraction of `ActiveJiffies` over total `Jiffies`.
+As mentioned, it can be improved.